Tapered Annual Allowance

 When was the Tapered Annual Allowance introduced?

 Many clients ask me, “When did the Tapered Annual Allowance start?”
-This was introduced on 6th April 2016 in an effort to reduce the Government’s cost of tax relief on pensions.
+This was introduced on 6th April 2016 in an effort to reduce the Government’s cost of tax relief on pensions by implementing a reduced annual allowance for individuals with higher taxable incomes.
 They wanted to ensure that tax relief is fair for all areas of society while staying affordable.

 Initially, the pension Tapered Annual Allowance applied for those with a threshold income of over £110,000 and adjusted income of over £150,000, but this was raised to today’s limits on 6th April 2020, giving the tapered annual allowance 2022/23 limits of £200,000 and £240,000.